 TaoTronics Hydroponic LED Grow Light

 This light is tailored to those who are brand-new in their growing operation and need something that works for a small-scale grow room.
 If you only have a single plant, for example, why would you spend hundreds of dollars on a light for it?
 The TaoTronics Hydroponic LED Grow Light is perfect if you want to master your craft without a big initial investment.
-It probably won’t last for your long-term goals, but at around $* per light (at the time of this review), it’s difficult to find a light that’s a better value.
+It probably won’t last for your long-term goals, it’s difficult to find a light that’s a better value.